Taking action on smoking and health

 What is a Tobacco-free School?

-A Tobacco-free School approach goes beyond defining where smoking is and is not permitted.
+A Tobacco-free School policy goes beyond simply defining where smoking is and is not permitted.
 A Tobacco-free School adopts a whole-school approach to ensuring that:

 Becoming a Tobacco-free School covers both pupils and staff and provides a clear, bureaucracy-free means to express a school’s commitment to the health, well-being and future life of its pupils.

 A comprehensive guide from ASH Scotland and NHS Greater Glasgow and Clyde sets out how your school can do that, and we have prepared user-friendly tools and resources to guide you step-by-step through the process.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.